FYP-2026/Stampede_Prediction/README.md

 4. Add a Camera Feed:
    - Go to the **Feeds & Cameras** tab.
-   - Enter your Area Name, Camera Source (can be an RTSP URL, a video file path, or `0` for your local webcam), Model Path (e.g., `../model/heatmap_model/67_precision49_recall.keras`), and dimensions.
+   - Enter your Area Name, Camera Source (can be an RTSP URL, a video file path, or `0` for your local webcam).
+   - The Model Path field is pre-populated with the default model: `../model/heatmap_model/217k_relu/217k_relu.keras` (change this only if you want to use a different model).
+   - Enter scene dimensions and other configuration parameters.
    - Click **Create Area & Save**.

 5. Start Real-time Detection: